Updated June 2022

 Students can then choose the school with the best program or professors for them.
 Even if a student decides to attend a local school, they’re able to make that choice.
 And they won’t have to worry about a potentially long commute to get to and from class.

-What to Look for in a Distance Education Program
+What to Look for in a Distance Learning Program

 When considering distance learning programs, it’s important to look at a few factors.
 Before settling on a school for the name or prestige, think about some of the more important things that will make or break the experience.